CodeKrakken/spacebook/README.md

-# SpaceBook
+# spacebook

-Imagine if Facebook but in space
+Makers group project exploring Rails.
+Created in a group with Ed Shubs Freddy Amy

 ## How to contribute to this project
 See [CONTRIBUTING.md](CONTRIBUTING.md)